pablogonzaleziei/Smart_Airway_Visual_OTA_AP/README.md

 # SMART_AIRWAY_VISUAL

 # Smart_Airway_Visual_OTA_AP

+Option 1: use Aduino IDE to upload
+Option 2: use VScode with Platformio in espressif32 platform and arduino framework

 ## Features
 - Access Point: "SMARTSIM" no password.
 Direct connection with ESP32 (No internet access)
 - SSID and Password request for internet access (same network used on the device).